 Rise of digital payments in India

-India is in the grip of a deadly second wave of the Covid-19 epidemic, and efforts have been made by the governments in various states to mitigate the impact, and avoid lockdowns as far as possible.
-It will take a Herculean effort on part of the government and the health sector to tide over the crisis that the country is dealing with.
-Meanwhile, people have to gear up further to minimise contact, and opt for contactless deliveries and digital transactions, as far as possible.
+India is in the grip of a deadly second wave of the Covid-19 epidemic, and efforts have been made by the governments in various states to mitigate the impact and avoid lockdowns as far as possible.
+It will take a Herculean effort on part of the government and the health sector to tide over the country’s crisis.
+Meanwhile, people have to gear up further to minimise contact and opt for contactless deliveries and digital transactions, as far as possible.

 A report by Research and Markets, in March 2020, states that India, alongside China, accounted for the highest FinTech adoption rate (87 per cent), out of all the emerging markets in the world.
 On the other hand, the global average adoption rate stood at 64 per cent, as per the report.

 The increased smartphone usage and cheaper internet have helped popularise e-payments that are now a part of most urban lifestyles today.
-A BBC report of 2019, citing a UK-based price comparison site, said that 1 gigabyte (GB) of mobile data cost $0.26 in India (£0.20), compared with $12.37 in the US, $6.66 in the UK, and a global average of $8.53.
-Mobile data in India is many times cheaper than elsewhere in the world, and that has given rise to the popularity of the smartphones in the country.
+A BBC report of 2019, citing a UK-based price comparison site, said that 1 gigabyte (GB) of mobile data cost $0.26 in India (£0.20) than $12.37 in the US, $6.66 in the UK, and a global average of $8.53.
+Mobile data in India is many times cheaper than elsewhere in the world, and that has given rise to the popularity of smartphones in the country.

-Invisible payments, like those supported by UPI, on payment platforms like Paytm, PhonePe, and Google Pay, offset the problem of physical payment methods such as that of cash, debit/credit cards, and facilitate convenient and speedy transactions.
+Invisible payments, like those supported by UPI, on payment platforms like Paytm, PhonePe, and Google Pay, offset physical payment methods such as cash, debit/credit cards, and facilitate convenient and speedy transactions.